Tsunami014/Blaze-Sudio/docs/Installing.md

 1. Run `pip install Blaze-Sudio[all]`.
 Done.
 Wasn't that hard, was it?
 Or was it?
 If there was an error please tell me about it by [making a new issue](https://github.com/Tsunami014/Blaze-Sudio/issues) or [joining Discord](https://discord.gg/xr3phyEZtv) and hopefully I'll be onto it soon enough.

+Except if you *don't* want to install everything, in which case you can choose which optional requirements you want to install.
+See the next section for more information.

 ## Optional requirements
 You don't need to install *everything*, so here is a list of all the optional requirements and what they do:
 - `Blaze-Sudio[all]` - Installs all of the below.
-- `Blaze-Sudio[game]` - Installs the required dependencies for the **game, graphics & collisions** module (everything you need to make a game with).
+- `Blaze-Sudio[game]` - Installs the required dependencies for the **game, graphics & collisions** module (everything you need to make a game with) including some extras for extra functionality (e.g. `utils`).
 - `Blaze-Sudio[collisions]` - Installs the required dependencies for the **collisions** module.
 - `Blaze-Sudio[image]` - Installs the required dependencies for the **element Gen** module.
 - `Blaze-Sudio[graphics]` - Installs the required dependencies for the **graphics** module.
+- `Blaze-Sudio` - Doesn't install anything, just the library.
+But nothing in it will work.

-You can also install multiple of these at a time like so: `pip install Blaze-Sudio[game,collisions]`.
+You can also install multiple of these at a time like so: `pip install Blaze-Sudio[graphics,collisions]`.

 # How to install the long hard way
 This is not recommended.
 It gets the latest release, which if you get it at the wrong time may be the time where I committed 'was half way through majorly rewriting the code and it's all broken'.
 So be careful.